 #1.
 The stem can be trimmed

 We know most menstrual cups come with a stem for easy removal.
 You’ll also know right away if the stem doesn’t work for you as it will be uncomfortable.
 It’s comforting to know that the stem can be trimmed with scissors to suit you.
-However, be careful so as not to cut into the cup.
+However, be careful not to cut into the cup.
 Leaving a smaller stem or no stem at all depends on what makes you happy and/or comfortable.

 #2.
 It’s eco and wallet-friendly